 \subsection{Profile of the void}

-Up to now, we have said anything about $g_4$, this is because in the procedure of section \ref{Sec4}, it is a free parameter.
-Nevertheless, the expansion of equation \eqref{G(r)} is only valid for the purpose of finding a series expansion of luminosity distance.
+Until now, we have said anything about $g_4$, this is because in the procedure of section \ref{Sec4}, it is a free parameter.
+Nevertheless, the expansion of Eq. \eqref{G(r)} is only valid for the purpose of finding a series expansion of luminosity distance.
 For instance, if we want to describe a general profile, we need to expand $G(r)$ to higher orders:

 In order to know every parameter $g_{2i}$ with respect to the parameters in the luminosity distance $q_0$, $j_0$, $s_0$ and higher order terms, those cosmological parameters have to be valid to redshift lower than $z=0.15$ to keep our procedure in agreement with SNe-Ia local measurements.
 However, at low redshift those cosmological parameters can not be measured because of a lack of precision in the fits.
-This insufficient in the precision emerges because at our regime in redshift, powers of $z$ are too smalls.
+This inaccuracy emerges because of our regime in redshift, where the powers of $z$ are too smalls.
 Then, the deviation of these parameters tends to be large, see for instance \citep[][]{Capozziello_2019}.
-Hence, we can not find the parameters $g_{2i}$ as a function of $q_0$, $j_0$, $s_0$ and next order parameters.
+Hence, we can not find the parameters $g_{2i}$ as a function of $q_0$, $j_0$ and next order parameters.
 This does not imply that there is no density profile that can satisfy or not the Hubble tension.
 There is simply no data to assert or reject our hypothesis of a general function $G(r)$.\\ On the other hand, we can consider a simple Gaussian $G(r)=\exp{(-\alpha r^2)}$ as our hypothesis, then we only need $g_2$ to determine completely the profile, because in the expansion of $G(r)$ we have $\alpha=-g_2$.
-The main problem of this approach is that in the expansion shown in equation \eqref{G(r)}, we cannot cut the series at any order because the complete Gaussian has to be valid for the scale of usual voids ($\sim 300-600$ Mpc), or in terms of the redshift: $z\sim 0.15$.
+The main problem of this approach is that in the expansion shown in Eq. \eqref{G(r)} we cannot cut the series at any order because the complete Gaussian has to be valid for the scale of usual voids ($\sim 300-600$ Mpc), or in terms of the redshift: $z\sim 0.15$.